-In the ancient times, Vignacourt was totally wooded.
+In ancient times, Vignacourt was completely wooded.
 The Celtic forest extended from Paris to Belgium.
 Deforestation began with the exploitation of this fertile land.

-At the end of the 16th century, the Vignacourt forest covered 400 hectares.
-After decades of deforestation in Picardy, the trend was reversed with increasing one third of its surface in one century, despite the two successive wars.
+At the end of the 16th century, the forest occupying close 400 hectares.
+After decades of deforestation in Picardy, the trend was reversed with increasing one-third of its surface in one century, despite the two successive wars.

-There was a significant human activity there, for our ancestors.
-The wood was used for construction, firewood and for making furniture, but it also served for animals feed.
-In addition, people came also regularly to harvest fruits and berries.
+There was a significant human activity for our ancestors, the wood was used for construction, firewood and for making furniture, but it also served for animals feed.
+In addition, people came also regularly harvest fruits and berries.

 There are two main types of trees in northern France: conifers and broad-leaved, and several species: ash, beech, cherry, sycamore and poplar whose Picardy is the first producing region.